Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Comparison to the Solar System

+From this 3-Myr integration of the Solar System planets, we also investigated eccentricities, analogously to mutual inclinations.
+The time-averaged Rayleigh width is $\sigma_e=0.052$ (compare $\sigma_i = 0.054$~radians) for all 8 planets and a time-averaged $\sigma_e=0.033$ (compare $\sigma_i=0.036$~radians) when excluding the planet Mercury.
+The fact that eccentricity and inclination scale together in the Solar System may extend to exoplanetary systems like those \Kepler has discovered.
+Our mutual inclination results (\S~\ref{sec:durrat}) suggest that their eccentricities may be small ($e \sim 0.03$), although our transit measurements have not yet probed eccentricity this sensitively.
+The radial velocity technique has also discovered many systems of $5-30 M_\oplus$ planets \citep{2011Mayor}, but their eccentricities have not yet been measured this precisely either.
+This prediction of small eccentricity for small planets is in contrast to the giant exoplanets found to date, but it may continue the trend that lower mass exoplanets have lower eccentricities \citep{2009Wright}.

-Finally, we may ask whether the planets of the Solar System show any such resonant structure.
+Finally, we may ask whether the planets of the Solar System show any resonant structure similar to the \Kepler planets.
 The only pair close to a first-order mean-motion resonance is Uranus ($4.0 R_{\oplus}$) and Neptune ($3.9 R_{\oplus}$), whose period ratio is $1.96$.
 These values lie near the border of the gap in panel c of figure \ref{fig:pratboth}.
-As the origin of this gap remains unclear, it is hard to know whether Uranus and Neptune's proximity to it has physical significance.
+As the origin of this gap remains unclear, it is hard to know whether Uranus and Neptune's period ratio has physical significance.